Max Yon scored 20 points to lead Air Force

 Air Force vs. UC Riverside

-Dave Pilipovich became the eighth head coach in the history of the Air Force men's basketball program on Feb.
-8, 2012 and was named permanent head coach on March 3, 2012.
+Dave Pilipovich became the eighth head coach in the history of the Air Force men's basketball program on February 8, 2012.
 Pilipovich was in his fifth season as a member of the coaching staff and first as associate head coach when he was promoted to head coach after Jeff Reynolds was relieved of his duties.

 After taking over the program, Pilipovich won two of his first three games as head coach, including a come from behind 58-53 win at Wyoming in his first road game.
 He then led his team to one of the biggest victories in program history with a 58-56 triumph over 13th-ranked San Diego State at Clune Arena, marking Air Force's first-ever win over a Top 20 team.

-Pilipovich led senior Michael Lyons to the conference scoring title and helped Lyons become the sixth player in program history to earn first-team all-conference honors.
+Pilipovich led senior Michael Lyons to the conference scoring title in '12-13 and helped Lyons become the sixth player in program history to earn first-team all-conference honors.

 In his nearly five seasons as an assistant coach, Pilipovich helped the Falcons earn their first trip to the postseason since 2007 with an appearance in the CollegeInsider.com Tournament following the 2010 campaign and snap a 16-game losing streak in conference tournament play in 2009.
 In his first season at Air Force (2007-08), the Falcons finished fifth in the Mountain West Conference after being picked eighth in the preseason media and coaches poll, the greatest margin between predicted and actual finish in the league that season.
 He also helped Tim Anderson earn the conference's Defensive Player of the Year award that campaign.